SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 While this isn’t absolutely necessary for survival in all areas, it can increase one’s quality of life significantly and provide things like heating, cooling, refrigeration, and light.

-You can also consider harnessing wind power potential to run a turbine that makes electricity to operate a generator.
+You can also consider harnessing wind power potential to run a turbine that generates electricity to operate a generator.

 Adequate Water Sources